AK-Homberger/ESP32CAM_RC-CAR/README.md

 # ESP32CAM RC Car

 This repository shows how to build a WLAN controlled RC Car with an ESP32CAM.
 With a web interface you can control the car and the camera view is shown in the browser.

 It is possible to move the camera up and down with a small servo attached to the housing.
 Here is a small [Video](https://www.dropbox.com/s/yz9jac4miu72km5/IMG_2094.MOV?dl=0).

 ![RC-Car1](RC-Car1.JPG)

 ## Hardware
 All necessary parts are listed below in the parts section with links to order.
 As chassis, I use the Joy-IT ROBOT CAR KIT 01.
 This is easy to mount.
 Just follow the assembling instructions.
 The two motors left and right are connected in parallel.
-Make sure that the move in the same direction when powered.
+Make sure that they move in the same direction when powered.

 As motor driver the L298N is used.
 The left/right motor is the connected to the two outputs on the motor driver.
 Make sure that direction is right for forward/backwards for both sides.
 If necessary change the cable connection.